U.N. officials see risk of genocide in Central African Republic

 "My feeling is that this will end with Christian communities, Muslim communities killing each other which means that if we don't act now and decisively I will not exclude the possibility of a genocide occurring," he said.

-Central African Republic is rich in gold, diamonds and uranium, but decades of instability and the spillover from conflicts in its larger neighbours have left the country mired in cycles of crises.
+Central African Republic is rich in gold, diamonds and uranium, but decades of instability and the spillover from conflicts in its larger neighbors have left the country mired in cycles of crises.

 The African Union plans to deploy a 3,600-member peacekeeping mission, known as MISCA, in the country.
 It would incorporate a regional force of 1,100 soldiers already on the ground and is unlikely to be operational before 2014.